dd32/td-gh-ex/readme.txt

 * Redesign whole Theme Options panel
 * Made Header Logo and Favicon disable by default.
 * Added action to redirect to Theme Options upon activation

+Version 1.9.1.1
+* Replace footer logo with generic WP logo as per the WPRT instruction
+* Fixed the condition of header logo